Criticism of evolutionary psychology: Ethical

 Many critics have argued that evolutionary psychology and sociobiology justify existing social hierarchies and reactionary policies.
 Evolutionary psychologists have been accused of conflating "is" and "ought", and evolutionary psychology has been used to argue against social change (because the way things are now has been evolved and adapted) and against social justice (e.g. the argument that the rich are only rich because they've inherited greater abilities, so programs to raise the standards of the poor are doomed to fail).

 It has also been suggested by critics that evolutionary psychologists' theories and interpretations of empirical data rely heavily on ideological assumptions about race and gender.
 Halford Fairchild, for example, argues that J. Philippe Rushton's work on race and intelligence was influenced by preconceived notions about race and was "cloaked in the nomenclature, language and 'objectivity'" of evolutionary psychology, sociobiology and population genetics.

 Moreover, evolutionary psychology has been criticized for its ethical implications.
 Richardon (2007) and Wilson et al. (2003) have cited the theories in A Natural History of Rape where rape is described as a form of mate choice that enhances male fitness as examples.
 Critics have expressed concern over the moral consequences of such evolutionary theories and some critics have understood them to justify rape.
-However, empirical research has found that, compared to a control group, exposure to evolutionary psychology theories had no observable impact on male judgments of men's criminal sexual behavior.
+However, a 2011 study found that after reading an article on evolutionary psychology theories, men did not judge male criminal sexual behaviour significantly differently to a control group, while those exposed to an article on sociocultural theory judged criminal sexual behaviour much more harshly than both the control and evolutionary psychology groups; the authors speculate that the study participants had a native bias towards the evolutionary psychology theory that was temporarily trumped by exposure to the alternative theory, while acknowledging that this short-term study does not reflect larger-scale and longer-term impacts of theory on behaviour.